iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Convex Conjugation.md

 $$

 From the first line the the second line, we make the intuitive assumption that the finite value for supremum is always attain at the boundary of the epigraph, then using that we construct $z = [y \;f(y)]^T$ to denote it.
 And finally we arrive at the fact that, the conjugate function is the suppotr function for $\text{epi}(f)$, along the vector $[x\; - 1]^T$.

+**Corrollary**

+Using the fact that the support function of any set is closed and convex (which is proved in:[[Support Function]]) and the above representation of conjugate function via the support function, we know that the conjugate funciton is also closed and convex.

 ---
 ### **Geometric Interpretations**